 Just click on the photo.
 That will open a new page to my youtube account to see my first edit.

 Hello sewers (and non sewers) that have a closet full of unused silk scarves.
-I have a few great DIY's of what you can do with them fast and easy.
+I have a great DIY dress to make with them fast and easy.

 Next sew the two scarves together where you would like the bust line to fall.